gambol99/openstack-build/README.md

 Openstack Build
 ---------------------

-Is a small gem library which wraps fog and is used to ease the working with openstack - effectively they are shorthand or helper methods
+Is a library which wraps the fog.io openstack driver; used ease working with openstack - effectively the library contains shorthand / helper methods

 ---------